-Britain raises estimate of imported contaminated Dutch eggs to 700,000 from 21,000Comments
+Britain's Food Standards Agency radically revises number of imported contaminated Dutch eggs up to 700,000

 Britain’s Food Standards Agency says it now fears at least 700,000 Dutch eggs tainted with a pesticide banned in food production, fipronil, have made their way into Britain.